Choosing a college is stressful and ensuring that you make the right decision can often feel like a daunting task. To help with the

 social media accounts from students spending time on campus.

 Just because it’s a “highly-ranked” or “prestigious” school doesn't mean it’s the right school for you.
-Don’t always assume that the difficulty of getting into the school equates to the quality of education you’ll receive.
+Don’t always assume that getting into the school doesn’t necessarily equate to the quality of education you’ll receive.
 Some students need smaller classes and more one-on-one interaction to thrive in a learning environment.

-Letting your parents decide which college is right for you, or being forced by your parents to attend a certain school, is not healthy.
-You need to think about what you want out of a college.
+Letting your parents decide which college is right for you or being forced by your parents to attend a certain school is not healthy.
+You need to think about what you want out of your college experience.
 After all, you’re the one attending the school.

 Maybe you've wanted to go there since you were young, and you've already decided there is only one right school for you.
 But not investigating all your options, like graduation rates and class sizes, is a huge mistake.
 You can still attend your number one choice; we’re just asking you to check out the others, too.